 A REFUGEE is a person who has fled or who has been forced to leave the security of their home country due to a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.
 Oftentimes they leave suddenly and with few possessions.
 Millions have spent decades in refugee camps, unable to return home.

-Individuals granted refugee status overseas by the U.S. Department of Homeland Security are admitted to the U.S. for resettlement.
+Individuals granted refugee status overseas by the Bureau of Population Refugee and Migration and U.S. Department of Homeland Security are admitted to the U.S. for resettlement.
 National voluntary resettlement agencies, such as the U.S. Conference of Catholic Bishops (USCCB) and their affiliates, are guided by the U.S. Department of State to provide resettlement services that will help refugees gain self-sufficiency as quickly as possible after arrival in the United States.
-CSSMV is an affiliate of USCCB for providing refugee resettlement services in Dayton.
+As an affiliate of Catholic Charities USA and USCCB, Catholic Social Services of the Miami Valley’s Refugee Resettlement Program is the portal for refugee resettlement services in the greater Dayton area.

 Through the support of individual volunteers, ethnic community members, civic